Industry-Wide Business Valuation FAQ & Glossary

 - The Institute of Business Appraisers

 The performance of accredited or certified business valuation services requires a high degree of skill and imposes upon the valuation professional a duty to communicate the valuation process and conclusion in a manner that is clear and not misleading.
-This duty is advanced through the use of terms whose meanings are clearly established and consistently applied throughout the profession.
+This duty advances through the use of terms whose meanings are clearly established and consistently applied throughout the profession.

-Note: this glossary is reproduced verbatim from the International Glossary of Business Valuation Terms with additional small business valuation terms from Business Appraisal FL|GA for clarity.
-The Glossary of Additional Valuation terms has been added in alphabetical order to improve readability.
+Note: this glossary is reproduced verbatim from the International Glossary of Business Valuation Terms with additional small business valuation terms from Business Appraisal FL|GA|HI for clarity.
+The Glossary of Additional Valuation terms had add in alphabetical order to improve readability.

 Adjusted Net Asset Method – see Adjusted Book Value Method.